 - Oral Syringe, for syringe feeding.

 - Chicken,Beef of Turkey Gerber jar baby food

 - Puppy formula

 Wipe Karo Syrup or Nutri-cal paste on your finger and force it into your puppies mouth.
 You can also force feed approximately 1/2 teaspoon of smooth puppy gruel or canned puppy food in their mouth by wiping it onto their tongue or roof of their mouth.
 You may have to pry open its mouth if the puppy is clenching.
 Next, give a small amount of water in the puppy’s mouth with an oral syringe.
 Approximately 1 teaspoon.
 If the puppy does not perk up after a few minutes, I give a pea size drop of Nutri Cal Puppy Paste, followed by a few drops of water.
-If the puppy still does not respond but is awake, then I make a runny paste of meat baby food or canned puppy food mixed with rice cereal & water or puppy formula.
+If the puppy still does not respond but is awake, then I make a runny paste of meat baby food with rice cereal & water or puppy formula.
 Using the oral syringe feed the puppy SLOWLY, giving a few drops at a time while allowing the puppy to swallow it.
 You will want to continue this slow feeding until the puppy returns to normal.
-Allow your puppy to rest after this.
+You will probably feed it 2 tablespoons or more.
+Dont overfeed, but you will have to force the food onto its tongue.
+Allow your puppy to rest after feeding.

 Prevention is key.